alexweeman28/sherwood-forest/README.md

 ```

 ## Configuration and Use
 Configuration begins with the creation of a CSV (comma-separated values) file named ```men.csv``` containing a list of the hosts that make up the data exfiltration network.
-The entries in this file should include, for each host, the IP address, port number of an XMLRPC server, sequence number in the data exfil network, and a Boolean value indicating whether or not the host is considered active.
+The entries in this file should include for each host the IP address, port number of an XMLRPC server, sequence number in the data exfil network, and a Boolean value indicating whether or not the host is considered active.
 A sample ```men.csv``` file can be found in the ```csv2xml/``` directory, along with instructions for converting its data to XML format.
 See ```csv2xml/README.md``` for details.

 Once the data in ```men.csv``` has been converted to XML format and stored in ```men.xml```, this file along with ```men.xslt``` should be placed on a Web server that is accessible via the network to all data exfiltration hosts.